-- (a) An employer may employ part-time employees in any classification in this award. - (b) A part-time employee is an employee who: - (i) works less than full-time hours of 38 per week; - (ii) has reasonably predictable hours of work; and - (iii) receives, on a pro rata basis, equivalent pay and conditions to those of full-time employees who do the same kind of work. - (c) At the time of engagement, the employer and the part-time employee will agree in writing on a regular pattern of work, specifying at least the hours worked each day, which days of the week the employee will work and the actual starting and finishing times each day. - (d) Any agreed variation to the regular pattern of work will be recorded in writing. - (e) An employer is required to roster a part-time employee for a minimum of three consecutive hours on any shift. - (f) An employee who does not meet the definition of a part-time employee and who is not a full-time employee will be paid as a casual employee in accordance with clause 10.4. - (g) All time worked in excess of the ordinary hours as prescribed in clause 21-Ordinary hours of work and rostering will be overtime and paid for at the rates prescribed in clause 23-Overtime and penalty rates. - (h) A part-time employee employed under the provisions of this clause must be paid for ordinary hours worked at the rate of 1/38th of the weekly rate prescribed for the class of work performed.
+- (a) An employer may employ part-time employees in any classification in this award - (b) A part-time employee is an employee who: - (i) works less than full-time hours of 38 per week; - (ii) has reasonably predictable hours of work; and - (iii) receives, on a pro rata basis, equivalent pay and conditions to those of full-time employees who do the same kind of work. - (c) At the time of engagement, the employer and the part-time employee will agree in writing on a regular pattern of work, specifying at least the hours worked each day, which days of the week the employee will work and the actual starting and finishing times each day. - (d) Any agreed variation to the regular pattern of work will be recorded in writing. - (e) An employer is required to roster a part-time employee for a minimum of three consecutive hours on any shift. - (f) An employee who has not met the definition of a part-time employee and who is not a full-time employee, will be paid as a casual employee in accordance with clause 10.4. - (g) A part-time employee employed under the provisions of this clause must be paid for ordinary hours worked at the rate of 1/38th of the weekly rate prescribed for the class of work performed.